Jxpro/custom-rustdesk/README.md

     -   Open Terminal.
     -   Enter the following command: `ioreg -rd1 -c IOPlatformExpertDevice | grep IOPlatformUUID`
     -   Copy the UUID from the output as the `uuid` parameter.

+You can get more information at the official tool [machine-uid](https://github.com/rustdesk-org/machine-uid)

 ### Validate UUID